-The iPad Pro 11-inch is a device that Apple has designed to offer creative users freedom.
-It gives digital illustrators a powerful sketchbook on the go and allows architects to show their complex ideas without needing to wrestle a cumbersome laptop around.
+The is a device that Apple has designed to offer creative users freedom.
+Armed with the best iPad Pro apps, it gives digital illustrators a powerful sketchbook on the go and allows architects to show their complex ideas without needing to wrestle a cumbersome laptop around.
 Movie makers get a screen that can display true colour and photographers will be delighted with the portable studio they’ve been craving.
 It’s an ultra-thin tablet fighting against the most powerful laptops on the market – and it’s giving as good as it gets.

 CPU: A12X Bionic